Władysław I Łokietek: Annexation of Pomerelia by the Teutonic Knights (1307–1309)

-Coping with internal opposition – Jan Muskata and the rebellion of mayor Albert (1308–1312)
+Coping with internal opposition – Jan Muskata and the rebellion of Mayor Albert (1308–1312)

-The reason that Władysław the Short could not be involved directly in Pomerelian affairs was the unstable situation in Lesser Poland.
+The reason that Władysław I Łokietek could not be involved directly in Pomerelian affairs was the unstable situation in Lesser Poland.
 The source of the unrest was Jan Muskata, the bishop of Kraków and a former follower of Wenceslaus II.
 Muskata began to sow discord against Władysław soon after he gained the throne of Kraków by trying to establish contacts with his enemies Bolko I of Opole and Henry III of Głogów.
-To help the Prince of Kraków came the venerable archbishop of Gniezno, Jakub Swinka.
-On 14 June 1308, Swinka deprived Muskata of his bishopric for abuse of power.
-Using judgment, Władysław imprisoned the bishop for only half a year, and then forced him to leave the boundaries of the principality.
+To help the Prince of Kraków came the venerable archbishop of Gniezno, Jakub Świnka.
+On 14 June 1308, Świnka deprived Muskata of his bishopric for abuse of power.
+Using judgment, Władysław imprisoned the bishop for only half a year and then forced him to leave the boundaries of the principality.
 Muskata did not return to Kraków until 1317.

-In 1311, Władysław the Short survived another crisis of his reign.
-This time the threat came from within Kraków, where the local German nobility said that they now supported and would obey John of Luxembourg, the new king of Bohemia.
+In 1311, Władysław I Łokietek survived another crisis of his reign.
+This time the threat came from within Kraków, where the local German nobility said that they now supported and would obey John of Bohemia, the new king of Bohemia.
 The reason for this state of affairs was the excessive (in their opinion) tax burden caused by the policy of unification of the Polish lands and the economic crisis associated with the loss of Pomerelia.
 At the head of the revolt was Albert, the mayor of Kraków, who called to the city Duke Bolko I of Opole.
 The rebels managed to control Kraków and gain the support of several other cities in Lesser Poland, but Wawel was saved by troops loyal to Władysław, which made the chances of a successful rebellion questionable.
 The situation had not changed when the Duke of Opole arrived in April 1312.
 Historians debate whether Bolko I came to Kraków for his own purposes, or rather as a governor on behalf of the new Czech king, John of Bohemia, who was also using the title of King of Poland.
 However, John could not support this militant rebellion as a result of the problems he faced in Moravia with his own rebels.
 In any case, attempts to capture Wawel Castle failed, and strengthened by Hungarian support, Władysław the Short mastered the rebellion in Sandomierz and forced Bolko I of Opole to leave Kraków in June 1312.
-Upon returning to Opole, Bolko kidnapped mayor Albert and for unknown reasons had him imprisoned (perhaps to recover by ransom the costs incurred in connection with the trip to Kraków).
+Upon returning to Opole, Bolko kidnapped Mayor Albert and, for unknown reasons, had him imprisoned (perhaps to recover by ransom the costs incurred in connection with the trip to Kraków).
 After ending the rebellion, Władysław proceeded to punish the rebels.
 The penalties were severe; some councilors were hanged and their property confiscated, and the city of Kraków itself lost some of its privileges (e.g., hereditary headmen).
-Soon after the rebellion Latin was introduced to the books of the city rather than German.
+Soon after the rebellion, Latin was introduced to the books of the city rather than German.